cmatthews20/pytest-regression-plus/main.md

 ## 1.2 - Scope

 The tools investigated in this report have many features.
 This report does not comprehensively cover those features; only those necessary to create hardware regression suites are explained and mentioned.
-Only the relevant features of `pytest` will be covered to avoid overcomplication, restating the documentation, or involving irrelevant material.
+Only covering the relevant features will avoid overcomplication, restating the documentation, or involving irrelevant material.
 Although a light introduction to `pytest` is provided, this report assumes the reader has a preliminary understanding of Python (or an equivalent language for reading purposes), modern coding practices, and software testing.
-By extension, this report also assumes the reader has a basic understanding of command line interfaces, CI/CD (Continuous Integration/Continuous Delivery) workflows, and how to use a terminal/console/shell.
+More specifically, this report also assumes the reader has a basic understanding of command line interfaces, CI/CD (Continuous Integration/Continuous Delivery) workflows, and how to use a terminal/console/shell.
 The report often refers to software testing alternatives.
-For the purpose of this report, the scope of these alternatives is limited to PyUnit, Nose2, Robot, Testify, DocTest, and Robot [4].
+For the purpose of this report, these alternatives are limited to PyUnit, Nose2, Robot, Testify, DocTest, and Robot [4].

 # 2 - Software Testing

 ## 2.1 - Why Write Tests

 Writing software tests is a crucial aspect of the software development process.
 Tests help catch and identify bugs and issues early in the development process.
 This makes it easier and more cost-effective to fix problems before they become more complex.
 Writing tests encourage the developer to write modular, maintainable, and loosely coupled code.
 This, in turn, leads to higher overall code quality.
 Tests provide a safety net when making changes or adding new features.
-Having a comprehensive test suite gives developers confidence that their changes won't introduce unexpected issues.
 With a solid set of tests, developers can refactor code with greater confidence.
-They can make changes to the codebase, knowing that if something breaks, the tests will catch it.
 Tests also serve as living documentation for the codebase.
 They describe how different parts of the code should behave.
 This can be especially valuable when onboarding new team members or revisiting code after some time.
-Automated tests can be rerun quickly and easily, allowing you to perform regression testing whenever changes are made.
+Automated tests can be rerun quickly and easily, allowing the developer to perform regression testing whenever changes are made.
 This helps ensure that existing functionality remains intact after modifications.
 Knowing that a product has a robust set of tests can instill confidence in both development teams and end-users.
 As requirements change or new features are added, tests act as a safety net, ensuring that existing functionality is not inadvertently broken [5].

-In summary, writing software tests is an investment in the quality and reliability of the software, with benefits at the code, and business level.
+Writing software tests is an investment in the quality and reliability of the software, with benefits at the code, and business level.
 It leads to more robust, maintainable code and provides numerous benefits throughout the development life cycle.
 Additionally, the organization may be following some software development methodology that demands tests from the outset; such as Test Driven Development (TDD) [6].

 After correctly asserting that tests are required - tests are written, and placed in a test suite, and any time someone wants to make changes to the code, they must first run this test suite (and make sure all the tests are still passing).
 This is very important for large and complex software where something may not be caught at manual inspection points such as code review, or through quality assurance testing.

 ## 2.2 - Test Frameworks

 Test frameworks enable a developer to design, implement, and execute tests.
 These frameworks typically provide additional features, such as test case structures, test runners, test reporting, and setup/teardown mechanisms [7].
 A developer does not need to use a testing framework; they can certainly write their own.
-However, they would be 'reinventing the wheel', since a way to run the tests needs to be created.
+However, they would be 'reinventing the wheel', since a way to run the tests needs to be created for each project.
 Developers want to spend more time writing tests and software, not making the functionality to run the tests.
 Regardless of the software, the desire to parallelize, parameterize, or randomize often arises.
 Some of these features are provided by `pytest`.
-The purpose of this section is to extend `pytest` to create the features that are not provided and yield a written, off-the-shelf framework that can be used.
+The purpose of the following section is to extend `pytest` to create the features that are not provided and yield a written, off-the-shelf framework that can be used.

 # 3 - Creating the Framework Wrapper